Application Guidelines – Access to Heritage

 Eligible projects include the following:

 Note: Travelling art exhibitions must be retrospective or present a historical perspective to be eligible for funding.
-In order for an exhibition of contemporary art to be considered a retrospective, a minimum of 75% of the artefacts or the visual art works should be drawn from public/private collections (other than the artist's collection).
-Additionally, a minimum of 90% of the artefacts or the visual art works must have been created at least 10 years prior to the date of application.
+For retrospective exhibitions, a minimum of 75% of visual art works should normally be drawn from public/private collections (other than the artist’s collection).

 All phases of a travelling exhibition project (production, promotion, circulation, etc.) must be included in the same funding application.
 The Museums Assistance Program (MAP) encourages applicants to carry out all phases within two calendar years.